Love playing Klondike Solitaire!

 Multiplayer: All players (upto 12) are given the same tableau, and the winner is whoever finishes the game in the fewest moves.

-Klondike Solitaire uses a standard deck of 52 playing cards.
+Klondike Solitaire uses a standard deck of cards.
 28 cards are dealt out into seven tableaus (also known as cascades, columns of overlapping cards, with the bottom card available for play).
 These vary in length, from a single card and increasing by one until the last column of seven cards.
 Only the bottom card of each tableau is face up - all the other cards are dealt face down.

 The remaining cards form the draw pile, located in the top left corner.
 A draw pile is the part of the deck set aside, face down, from which cards are drawn later.